laravel/nova-docs/4.0/resources/repeater-field.md

 ## Repeater Presets

-The Repeater field supports 3 presets out-of-the-box: `Json`, `HasMany`, and `MorphMany`.
+The Repeater field supports 3 presets out-of-the-box: `Json`, `HasMany`, and `HasManyMorphable`.
 Each preset defines specific functionality for saving and retrieving repeater items from storage.

 ### JSON Preset